mgamio/blog/_posts/2022-04-26-spring boot oauth2.md

 ### Configure OpenAPI and Oauth2

-Open OpenApiConfig class and add the new code.
+To integrate OpenAPI 3 with OAuth2, open the *OpenApiConfig* class and add the new code.

 ```kotlin
 @Configuration